A: PMB 95 via Alice Springs, NT

-Tjarlirli Art Centre represents the artists of Tjukurla in the Ngaanyatjarra lands of Western Australia.
-The Art Centre is a hub of activity and creation and is positioned in one of the most remote communities in Australia.
+TJARLIRLI ART represents the artists of Tjukurla in the Ngaanyatjarra lands of Western Australia.
+The art centre is a hub of activity and creation and is positioned in one of the most remote communities in Australia.
 Located on the fringes of the Pintupi Lands, the artists share strong ties with the Papunya movement and have a reputation for an individual and captivating style.
-The art created at Tjarlirli Art resonates with the People’s deep passion for Country and culture.
+The art created at Tjarlirli Art resonates with the community’s deep passion for Country and culture.

 In 2016, Tjarlirli Art strengthened it’s ties to Kaltukatjara, NT (Docker River) by opening a second art centre to represent the already established artists who have been painting with Tjarlirli Art for many years.
 Tjarlirli Art’s core business is the preservation, maintenance and promotion of the artwork of the Ngaanyatjarra, Pintupi and Pitjantjatjara people by nurturing the development of traditional and contemporary artistic practice, exploring new mediums and innovative opportunities for creative expression.
 Work from Tjarlirli Art is commanding the attention of collectors in Australia and abroad.

 Artists include: Nyarapayi Giles, Bob Gibson, Katjarra Butler, Esther Giles, Tjawina Porter, Valmayi Nampitjinpa, Jimmy Nukati, Neil Maxwell, Mary Gibson, Kelly Peterman, Bonnie Connelly, Andrea Giles, Martha Protty, Tjukupati James, Pamela Orgula, Sheila Giles, Faith Butler, Nerida Giles, Adam Butler, Elsa Fiona Young, Eileen Giles, Millie Pei Pei, Deborah Young, Sally Butler, Jillian Giles